-What is a coverage determination?
+What is a coverage decision?

 Organization determinations are also called “coverage decisions.”
 A coverage decision is an initial decision we make about your benefits and coverage or about the amount we will pay for your medical services, items or drugs.